kdubss/NodeJS-Weather-App/README.md

   - The __`D3`__ rendered figure for the __`/hindcast`__ end-point is missing both the y-axis and x-axis bars.
       - __First__, this issue needs to be resolved. &#x2192; __*complete*__

   - __Then__, the multi-line (time-machine & forecast requests) __`D3`__ rendered figure will have to be resolved. <u>__*complete*__</u>! (*note the original goal of the project was to produce a time series figure showing both the __historical__ and __forecasted__ temperature data*).

   __2.__ Refactor the `flask_server.py` script such that all the data fetching/parsing will be done with requests to particular *end-points*. <u>__*complete*__</u>

   __3.__ Start constructing the front-end

       - __Update__:
           - The idea is to have a single __*Landing Page*__ which will have links to *different weather parameters that will be rendered by `D3`.

-              - The *Landing Page* will have a __search bar__, which will tap into Google Maps' API to auto complete the search when given a query for a city's name (e.g. *Vancouver B.C., Canada*).
+              - The *Landing Page* will have a __search bar__, which will ta`p into Google Maps' API to auto complete the search when given a query for a city's name (e.g. *Vancouver B.C., Canada*).
               - With the city's name in hand, a call will be made to the Google Maps API to fetch the lat/lon coordinates of that location.
               - Given the location, a request can then be routed to the DarkSky API to retrieve the *hourly* weather data for said location.

       - I'd like to construct data-panels which allows the client to view weather time-series' for a variety of weather parameters, etc.
       - There is also the possibility of doing the above using `React.js`.
           - ...either way, this third step will involve lots more planning and research.